 If there continues to be a problem, this should be brought to the notice of the Head Teacher.
 In very rare circumstances it may be necessary to involve governors.
-In these cases the concerns should be put in writing to the chair of governors to Mrs Linda Thomas.
-Our policy for Special Educational Needs and Disability (SEND) is in line with the statutory requirements and is updated regularly.
-Copies are available for parents/carers in school and on the school's website.
+In these cases the concerns should be addressed in writing to the chair of governors to Mrs Linda Thomas.
+Copies of all related policies are available for parents/carers in school and on the school's website.